Updated: Nov 14, 2022

 However, they do have some talented players and if they can work together effectively, they will certainly be in with a shot at getting points on the table in their group and even progressing to their first-ever round of 16.

 Wahbi Khazri will lead the line for Tunisia in Qatar.
-He is the star man up front for his French club side Saint-Etienne and he was their top scorer in Ligue 1 this season, managing 10 goals.
+He is the star man up front for his French club side Saint-Etienne and he was their top scorer in Ligue 1 last season, managing 10 goals.

 Despite a good season for the club, he could not help them avoid relegation as they dropped to the second tier of French football after losing in the play-offs to Auxerre.

 He will be keen to carry his good goal-scoring form into the World Cup this winter and help his country find the back of the net as often as possible.

 Naïm Sliti will line up behind Khazri in attacking midfield.
 He was born in France and plays his club football for Al-Ettifaq FC in Saudi Arabia.

 He had a successful last season with the club, managing nine goals from 20 games; an impressive record for a midfielder.
 As well as an ability to find the back of the net, he is also a technically gifted and creative player.

 Tunisia will certainly provide an attacking threat against any team and won’t give defenders an easy game.

 Ellyes Skhiri is a rock in midfield who plays for German side FC Köln in the Bundesliga.